-- 1.02 Responsibility of Person in Charge - 1.02.1 Under RRS 4 the responsibility for a boat's decision to participate in a race or continue racing is hers alone.
+1.02 Responsibility of Person in Charge

+Under RRS 4 the responsibility for a boat's decision to participate in a race or continue racing is hers alone.
 The safety of a boat and her crew is the sole and inescapable responsibility of the Person in Charge who shall do his best to ensure that the boat is fully found, thoroughly seaworthy and manned by an experienced and appropriately trained crew who are physically fit to face bad weather.
-The person in charge shall also assign a person to take over his/her responsibilities in the event of his/her incapacitation. - 2.03.1 All equipment required by OSR shall: - a) function properly - b) be regularly checked, cleaned and serviced - c) when not in use be stowed in conditions in which deterioration is minimised - d) be readily accessible - e) be of a type, size and capacity suitable and adequate for the intended use and size of the boat.
+The person in charge shall also assign a person to take over his/her responsibilities in the event of his/her incapacitation.

+- 2.04.1 All equipment required by OSR shall: - function properly - be regularly checked, cleaned and serviced - if it has an expiry date, it will not have exceeded its expiry date whilst racing - when not in use be stowed in conditions in which deterioration is minimised - be readily accessible - be of a type, size and capacity suitable and adequate for the intended use and size of the boat.